Ai Accountant

 Implementing Smart Expiry Controls

-Time bound expiry controls protect data after audits end, essential for governance.
+Time bound expiry controls protect data after audits end.
+This is essential for governance and regulatory compliance.

-Configure links to expire 30 days post audit completion, this balances auditor access with long term protection.
+Configure links to expire 30 days post audit completion.
+This balances auditor access with long term data protection.

 Maintain Revocation Trails

-Track access, create logs, review patterns, and investigate anomalies when required.
+Track who accessed what, when, and how often.
+Create logs, review patterns, and investigate anomalies when required.

 Post Audit Cleanup Process